zhiyhu/NMD-paper/README.md

 ## Related R package masonmd

-To predict the NMD-elicit mutations in your own dataset, please try our R package [masonmd] (https://github.com/ZYBunnyHu/masonmd).
+To predict the NMD-elicit mutations in your own dataset, please try our R package [masonmd](https://github.com/ZYBunnyHu/masonmd).

 In R or Rstudio, use the following codes to install the masonmd package directly from Github: